Kunle Adeyemi: Makoko Floating School & Water Architecture

 MFS II (2016): Silver Lion at Venice

-The second iteration of the Makoko Floating System was shown at the 15th Venice Architecture Biennale, curated by Alejandro Aravena under the theme “Reporting from the Front.”
-The improved design was modular, constructed from sustainably sourced wood, and capable of being assembled and disassembled by hand.
+Alejandro Aravena curated the 15th Venice Architecture Biennale under the theme “Reporting from the Front,” where the second iteration of the Makoko Floating System appeared.
+The improved design was modular, constructed from sustainably sourced wood, and capable of hand assembly and disassembly.
 It won the Silver Lion Prize.4

 MFS IIR (2023-2024): Six Prototypes, Three Continents

-The system has now been deployed in six countries across three continents, with each iteration refining the design.
-MFS IIR at Het Nieuwe Instituut in Rotterdam was the sixth prototype — built from reused and recycled components of MFS II, the Venice Silver Lion winner.
+The system has now deployed in six countries across three continents, with each iteration refining the design.
+MFS IIR at Het Nieuwe Instituut in Rotterdam was the sixth prototype, built from reused and recycled components of MFS II, the Venice Silver Lion winner.
 The iteration history is the method: each deployment teaches something the previous one could not.5

 “We are just starting to brace ourselves and learn to live with water as opposed to fighting it,” Adeyemi has said.1